LisiruiTang/raytang.github.io/content/authors/admin/_index.md

     date_end: 2023-08-31
     summary: |
       Responsibilities include:
       - Engaged in the AIGC project Doubao, which has achieved 25 million installations, scrutinizing more than 10, 000 training data entries per day for LLM, ensuring the integrity of the data.
-I employed Python and SQL for data quality, consistency checking, and quantitative analysis of words, adopting statistical methods to boost the company's operational efficiency by roughly 50%.
       - Contributed to synthetic data capabilities and rule formulation of LLM data, including prompt data generation, personalization rule development for SFT data, and product workflow.